-- (a) The following documents may be submitted on a walk-through basis without a party filing a Declaration of Readiness to Proceed or the Workers' Compensation Appeals Board serving a notice of hearing: - (1) Compromise and Releases; - (2) Stipulations with Request for Award; - (3) Petitions for attorney's fees for representation of the applicant at a deposition; - (4) Petitions to compel attendance at a medical examination or deposition; and - (5) Petitions for Costs pursuant to rule 10545. - (b) The following procedures shall be followed for filing walk-through documents: - (1) A walk-through settlement document (i.e., a Compromise and Release or a Stipulations with Request for Award), and all supporting medical reports and other supporting documents not previously filed, shall be filed directly with the workers' compensation judge at the date and time of the walk-through.
+- (a) A "walk-through" document is a document that is presented to a workers' compensation judge for immediate action.
+Notwithstanding the provisions of section 10414 (relating to the filing of declarations of readiness) and section 10544 (relating to notices of hearing), the following provisions shall govern walk-through documents. - (b) Each district office will have a designee of the presiding workers' compensation judge available to assign walk through cases from 8:00 a.m. to 11:00 a.m. and 1:00 p.m. to 4:00 p.m. on court days. - (ea) The following documents may be submitted on a walk-through basis without a party filing a Declaration of Readiness to Proceed or the Workers' Compensation Appeals Board serving a notice of hearing: - (1) Compromise and \underline{R} eleases; - (2) Stipulations with rRequest for rRequest fo - (3) Petitions for attorney's fees for representation of the applicant at a deposition; and - (4) Petitions to compel attendance at a medical examination or deposition; - (5) Petitions for Costs pursuant to rule 10545. - (db) The following procedures shall be followed for filing walk-through documents: - (1) A walk-through settlement document (i.e., a eCompromise and FRelease or a sStipulations with FRequest for aAward), and all supporting medical reports and other supporting documents not previously filed, shall be filed directly with the workers' compensation judge at the date and time of the walk-through.
+The party presenting the walk-through settlement shall use the appropriate form, document cover sheet, and document separator sheet.
 Permanent and stationary medical or medical-legal reports shall be indicated as such.
-In addition, each walk-through settlement document (i.e., a Compromise and Release or a Stipulations with Request for Award) shall be accompanied by a proof of service showing that the settlement document was served on all other parties to the settlement, on any defendant not executing the settlement who may be liable for the payment of additional compensation, and on all lien claimants whose liens have not been resolved.
+In addition, each walk-through settlement document (i.e., a eCompromise and FRelease or a sStipulations with FRequest for aAward) shall be accompanied by a proof of service showing that the settlement document was served on all other parties to the settlement, on any defendant not executing the settlement who may be liable for the payment of additional compensation, and on all lien claimants whose liens have not been resolved.
 A case opening settlement document being submitted for a walk-through shall be submitted no later than noon (12:00 p.m.) of the court day before any action on the walk-through, and shall be designated as a walk-through document.
-All documents in support of the settlement document shall be submitted at the walk-through with the assigned workers' compensation judge. - (2) A walk-through petition (i.e., a petition for deposition attorney's fees, a petition for costs or a petition to compel attendance at a medical examination or deposition) and all other documents relating to the walk-through petition, including any supporting documentation shall be filed directly with the workers' compensation judge at the date and time of the walk-through.
+All documents in support of the settlement document shall be submitted at the walk-through with the assigned judge. - (2) A walk-through petition (i.e., a petition for deposition attorney's fees, a petition for costs or a petition to compel attendance at a medical examination or deposition) and all other documents relating to the walk-through petition, including any supporting documentation shall be filed directly with the workers' compensation judge at the date and time of the walk-through.
 The party presenting the walk-through petition shall use the appropriate form, document cover sheet, and document separator sheet.
 In addition, at the date and time of the walk-through, the party filing the walk-through petition shall file a proof of service directly to the workers' compensation judge, as follows: